bh90210/CP500/README.md

 > and then `gomobile init`
 > for more detailed instructions please see [here](https://godoc.org/golang.org/x/mobile/cmd/gomobile) and [here](https://github.com/golang/go/wiki/Mobile)

 Simply run `gomobile bind -o $GOPATH/src/github.com/BH90210/CP500/AndroidStudioProject/app/cpfiveoo.aar -target=android github.com/BH90210/CP500/cpfiveoo` and you should end up with two files (`cpfiveoo.aar` & `cpfiveoo.jar`) inside your `/app/` dir.
+Afterwards you have to refresh Gradle.
 You can safely delete the `.jar` file

 TODO
 - [ ] Error handling